 Tax or VAT no. Denomination

 A41105511 Inversión Corporativa, I.C., S.A.

 Observations

 In accordance with art.
-4 LMV Inversión Corporativa holds more than 50% of the share capital.
+4 LMV Inversión C share capital. orporativa holds more than 50% of the

-v) Treasury Stock.
+iv) Treasury Stock.

-At 31.12.2005, the company does not possess any of its own shares as treasury stock, nor has it acquired any of its own shares during the 2005 financial year.
+At 31.12.2006, the company does not possess any of its own shares as treasury stock, nor has it acquired any of its own shares during the 2006 financial year.

-The General Shareholders' Meeting, held on June 26, 2005, agreed to authorize the Board of Directors to make derived acquisitions, through purchases, of shares in the company that may be made either directly or via subsidiary companies or investors up to the maximum limit specified under current provisions at a price of between three euro cents (0.03 euro) per share minimum and one hundred and twenty euro and twenty cents (120.20 euro) per share maximum, being able to make use of this facility during a period of eighteen (18) months from that very date and subject to that specified in Section Four of Chapter IV of the Revised Text of the Spanish Companies Act, expressly revoking the authorization conferred to the Board of Directors. for the same purposes, by virtue of the agreement adopted by the Shareholders' General Meeting held on June 27, 2004.
+The General Shareholders' Meeting, held on April 9, 2006, agreed to authorize the Board of Directors to make derived acquisitions, through purchases, of shares in the company that may be made either directly or via subsidiary companies or investors up to the maximum limit specified under current provisions at a price of between three euro cents (0.03 euro) per share minimum and one hundred and twenty euro and twenty cents (120.20 euro) per share maximum, being able to make use of this facility during a period of eighteen (18) months from that very date and subject to that specified in Section Four of Chapter IV of the Revised Text of the Spanish Companies Act, expressly revoking the authorization conferred to the Board of Directors, for the same purposes, by virtue of the agreement adopted by the Shareholders' General Meeting held on June 26, 2005.